Jessica Williams (footballer)

-Jessica Lemique Williams (born 2 December 1999) is a South African soccer player who plays as a goalkeeper for SAFA Women's League club the University of Cape Town and the South Africa women's national team.
+Jessica Lemique Williams (born 2 December 1999) is a South African soccer player who plays as a goalkeeper for A-Liga club the Copenhagen and the South Africa women's national team.

-She previously played for Spurs W.F.C and currently plays for Sasol Women's League side Badgers.
+Williams previously played for Spurs W.F.C and for Sasol Women's League side Badgers.
 In 2025 she joined SAFA Women's League club the University of Cape Town.

 International career

 She competed for the South Africa women's U/20 in 2017 against Burundi.

 She received her first call up for the women's senior team in 2019 against Jamaica.
 Williams competed for the senior women's national team at the 2024 COSAFA Women's Championship where she kept a clean sheet against Namibia.

 She scored her first international goal when she converted a free-kick against Eswatini in a 3–0 win.